Archive for the ‘ Blogging Tips ’ Category

 The problem with any product sold or given to real estate agents is, what I call THE MISSING MANUAL.
 Unlike the bikes I had to assemble at Christmas which had instructions – and still were tough to put together—the tools you get from vendors do not come with a manual of how to effectively use them.
 At best, you get the basics.

 Let’s take blogging, for example.
-You can get a free blog from Wordpress or Blogger and strike out on your own.
+You can get a free blog from WordPress or Blogger and strike out on your own.
 Or you can pay for a blog at any number of real estate websites.
 But there are 2 major problems.

 1. The blog providers give you virtually no instructions on how to: